 Nowadays, user-friendly scheduling software is easy for anyone to use and can be implemented without requiring extensive IT expertise.
 Scheduling programs can keep your team aligned on specific tasks and ensure equal distribution of workloads.
 Team leaders are empowered to monitor and manage individual performance and productivity throughout.

-2. Plan work in short stints.
+2. Plan work in short stints for increased productivity.